Imprisoned nearly 40 years, a Michigan man is freed after a witness recanted her story - KVIA

 One of the men, Dennis Hall, retaliated the next day, shooting Forbes four times.
 Soon afterward, Hall died in an apparent arson fire, and Forbes was sentenced to life in prison without parole, according to court documents.

-Now, after serving almost four decades in prison, Forbes has walked free after a key witness recanted her testimony.
+Now, in a complex story first reported by the Detroit Free Press, Forbes has walked free after a key witness recanted her testimony.

 While on bail for the shooting, Hall died in a fire at his apartment in Jackson.
 His fiancee was able to escape with their young daughter.